 One reason people place stones on graves is that they believe it keeps the soul down.
 This theory, with roots in the Talmud, cites that souls continue to dwell for a while in the graves in which they are placed.
 The grave, called a beit olam (a permanent home), was thought to retain some aspect of the departed soul.

 Rocks are favored over flowers on Jewish graves because flowers were considered pagan.
+Mind you, Jews do use flowers on other occasions such as Shabbat and other holidays.
+But in general, do not leave them on graves.
 Also, rocks have a more permanent symbolism than flowers, which fade and eventually die.

 This practice has gone beyond Jewish custom and is now embraced by people of all faiths.
 The reason is simple.
 It’s an easy way to leave a small memento that someone was there to visit the grave, to honor the deceased.